 - Add the date the addendum will take effect.

 - Clearly break down all additions being made to the contract.
-If the additions are to specific clauses, the name original clause name be mentioned.
+If the additions are being made to specific clauses, the original clause title should be mentioned.
 For example:

 - “EMPLOYEE BENEFITS.
 In addition to the benefits established on Page 1 of the original agreement, the Employee shall be eligible to receive Health Insurance and up to twenty (20) paid days off in a given calendar year.”